BestSolution-at/Nexus-Log-Analyzer/README.md

 ## Rationale

-Since version 3.77, sonatype has enforced hard limites for the community edition of the nexus repository, see https://help.sonatype.com/en/usage-center.html#usage-limitations-for-community-edition
+Since version 3.77, sonatype has enforced hard limits for the community edition of the nexus repository, see https://help.sonatype.com/en/usage-center.html#usage-limitations-for-community-edition

 This means, that after exceeding those limits, certain operations will cease to work unless you pay for a commercial license.